araobp/godot-virtual-showroom/README.md

 => [Code](/azuma_house)

-Use WASD and IJKL keys to move or rotate the camera in the scene.
+Use W/A/S/D, I/J/K/L and UP/DOWN keys to move or rotate the camera in the scene.

 ## Other projects